How to implant a causal $\Theta$ function into a tachyon field operator, or why tachyons do not violate causality: Acknowledgements

 \section{Acknowledgements}

-I express my gratitude to Prof. Kancheli O. V. for pointing out the problem of introducing the causal $\Theta$ function into the tachyon field operator, to Profs.~Boreskov~K.~G. and Sibiryakov S.~M. for stimulating discussions, and to Dr.~French~B.~R. for the critical reading of the manuscript.
+I express my gratitude to Prof. O.~V.~Kancheli for pointing out the problem of introducing the causal $\Theta$ function into the tachyon field operator, to Profs.~K.~G.~Boreskov, F.~S.~Dzheparov and S.~M.~Sibiryakov for stimulating discussions, and to Dr.~B.~R.~French for the critical reading of the manuscript.